 Best for Indoor/Outdoor Use

 Once you become accustomed to the harmonious tones of a high-end home speaker, it can be a sobering disappointment that said speaker can't accompany you into the backyard during nice weather.
-The Sonos Move solves that problem with its internal battery that provides up to 10 hours of wireless listening enjoyment.
+Enter the Sonos Move.
+Its internal battery can provide up to 10 hours of wireless listening enjoyment.
 It sounds great and looks handsome when sitting on its charging dock in your living room, and then can easily be moved into the backyard to provide a dulcet soundtrack for volleyball games and barbeques.
 It even sports IP56 water/dust resistance, meaning it can shed pool splashes and rain showers without harm.
-If your WiFi doesn't quite reach into your backyard, this is the only Sonos speaker that offers Bluetooth connectivity, allowing you to beam music directly from your phone to the speaker sans WiFi network.
-Plus, it has built-in Alexa and Google Assistant.
+If your WiFi doesn't quite reach into your backyard, this is the only Sonos speaker that offers Bluetooth connectivity, allowing you to beam music directly from your phone to the speaker without a WiFi network.
+It also features built-in Alexa and Google Assistant.

 Read more: Sonos Move review